umputun/spot/README.md

 - Ability to [override](#command-options) list of destination hosts, ssh username and ssh key file.
 - Skip or execute only specific commands.
 - Catch errors and execute a command hook on the local host.
-- Debug mode to print out the commands to be executed, output of the commands, and all the other details.
+- Debug mode to print out the commands to be executed, the output of the commands, and all the other details.
-- Dry-run mode to print out the commands to be executed without actually executing them.
+- Dry-run mode to print out the commands to be executed without executing them.
 - [Ad-hoc mode](#ad-hoc-commands) to execute a single command on a list of hosts.
 - A [single binary](https://github.com/umputun/spot/releases) with no dependencies.
 ----